Auddie7/PostgrSQL_Retail_Project/README.md

-# SQL Project: Retail Sales Analysis of a raw sales dataset using SQL queries to answer sales related questions
+# PostgrSQL Project: Retail Sales Analysis of a raw sales dataset using SQL queries to answer sales related questions

 ## Project Overview